nori0620/SRGAppVerWatcher/README.md

 ## Notes

 SRGAppVerWatcher detect update or install by saving current version and compare previous version.
 So you need to install SRGAppVerWatcher from FIRST VERSION in your app, otherwise SRGAppVerWatcher can't distinguish between update and install.

+# LICENSE

+SRGAppVerWatcher is released under the MIT license.
+See LICENSE for details.